Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/nodejs-sdk.md

 ### Evaluate

 Executes the [evaluation logic](../general/evaluation/implementation.md) using the flags pre-fetched on [`start()`](#start).
-Evaluate must be given a user object argument and can optionally be passed an array of flag keys if only a specific subset of required flag variants are required.
+You must give evaluate a user object argument.
+You can optionally pass an array of flag keys if you require only a specific subset of required flag variants.

 ```js
 evaluate(user: ExperimentUser, flagKeys?: string[]): Promise<Variants>